finance calculator

 When to use it

-• Quick yield check on a rental or project before considering appreciation/sale.
+• Performing a quick yield check on a rental property or other cash-producing investment before considering appreciation, sale, or more complex metrics.

 Tips & cautions